TruSat/trusat-learn/docs/high-level-guide.md

 ## Level 3: Time a satellite

-This is the narrated, screen recorded video for using Heavens Above:
+This is a narrated, screen recorded video for using Heavens Above to help track and time a satellite:

 [![Heavens Above tutorial](http://img.youtube.com/vi/DmSL1MweU7M/0.jpg)](http://www.youtube.com/watch?v=DmSL1MweU7M)